Get and store an API key

 • --force overwrites an existing config file without the overwrite prompt.

-• --offline skips intervals.icu verification when you are offline and accepts manual athlete ID/timezone prompts.
+• --offline skips intervals.icu verification when you are offline and accepts a manual timezone prompt.

 3. Configure your MCP client with non-secrets only

 MCP client JSON should contain only values such as INTERVALS_ICU_ATHLETE_ID, ICUVISOR_TIMEZONE, ICUVISOR_TRANSPORT, or a --config path.
+It is also safe to point clients at the generated config file: its credential_ref is only keychain metadata.
 The API key stays in the OS keychain.

 Manual keychain storage